Night Stalker: The Mysteries Surrounding Bell and Lang

 Why Was Ramirez Convicted if the Evidence Was So Weak?

-Simply put, his defence attorneys were inept and failed to argue against any of the evidence.
-Firstly, the alibi they had developed for Ramirez collapsed.
-They argued that Ramirez was in El Paso when the attacks took place, but he was proven to have attended the dentist on 30th May.
-This same alibi had been used for the Kyle Incident so had already failed – yet they brought it back hoping for a different result.
+For Bell and Lang, the alibi the attorneys had developed for Ramirez collapsed.
+They argued that Ramirez was in El Paso when the crime took place, but he was proven to have attended the dentist on 30th May – the same day of the attack.
+This same alibi had been used for the Kyle Incident so had already failed – yet they brought it back for this case hoping for a different result.

 So, we are left with the unproven – and inconclusive – Avia print, the circumstantial evidence that Ramirez liked to draw pentagrams, and testimony from criminals – one of whom was impeached (Solano).
 This means there was reasonable doubt as to Richard Ramirez’s guilt.
 Because the cases were not separated into different trials per their crime category, it had a cumulative effect on the jury – plus the prosecution argued in bad faith that there were patterns between the crime scenes, despite police arguing that Ramirez had no modus operandi.